hyperglyph/hyperglyph/README.rst

 - glyph can take advantage of http tools like caches and load-balancers

-a talk at src fringe 2012 was given and is online: http://vimeo.com/45474360
+a talk at src fringe 2012 was given and is online: http://vimeo.com/45474360 (before the project changed its name)

 come say hello: ##glyph on freenode

-glyph was designed and built for loose coupled distributed programs. it's been in use in production for a year, but for internal services only.
+hyperglyph was designed and built for loose coupled distributed programs. it's been in use in production for a year, but for internal services only.

-glyph is released under the MIT license
+hyperglyph is released under the MIT license

 in development
 --------------

-glyph-rpc is under development. the underlying serialization format (glyph) is considered unfinished. not yet recommended for public apis, as the wire format is stablizing.
+hyperglyph is under development. the underlying serialization format (glyph) is considered unfinished. not yet recommended for public apis, as the wire format is stablizing.